ShevaMed/BlackJack/README.md

 # BlackJack
 This is a C++ implementation of the classic card game Blackjack.
 The game features a graphical interface for rendering using Qt library.

 The cards are animated and appear to move onto the screen from any side.
 Additionally, the game allows for the customization of card skins and includes sound playback (music and sound effects).

+## Development
+The implementation follows modern C++ practices and utilizes various features such as virtual functions, smart pointers, and RAII.
+The codebase embraces the best practices of C++ and aims to provide an efficient and maintainable solution.

 ## Screenshots
 ![screenshot](https://github.com/ShevaMed/BlackJack/blob/main/screenshots/screen1.png)